TamirHen/kaizen-task/README.md

     $ npm --version
     8.1.2

 If you need to update `npm`, you can make it using `npm`.
-After running the following command, just open again the command line.
+After running the following command, open again the command line.

     $ npm install npm -g